Free representations of outer automorphism groups of free products via characteristic abelian coverings: Characteristic abelian covers associated with a free product

 \begin{lmm} Let $G=G_1\ast\cdots\ast G_n$ be a free product of abelian groups.
 If $A$ is a Bass-Serre tree of the free product, then the commutator subgroup $G'$ acts freely on $A$.
 In particular, $G'$ is free. \end{lmm} \begin{proof} If $v$ is a vertex of $A$, then its stabiliser under $G$ is given by with $\gamma\in G$ and $i\in\left\{1,\dots,n\right\}$.
 Since the abelianisation of $G$ is the direct product $G_1\times\cdots\times G_n$, the stabiliser of $v$ under $G'$ is given by It follows that $G'$ acts freely on $A$, so $G'$ is free. \end{proof}

-\paragraph{} Hence, if the factors are abelian, then the maximal abelian cover $\left(A,G'\right)$ is a tree with free action and corresponds to a graph.
-For the sake of simplicity, we may assume that the chosen characteristic subgroup $N=G'G_1^{r_1}\cdots G_n^{r_n}$ is actually equal to $G'$ by taking $G_i$ finite abelian and $r_i=\left|G_i\right|$.
+\paragraph{} Hence, if the factors are abelian, then the derived subgroup $G'$ is free.
+For the sake of simplicity, let us assume for the moment that the chosen characteristic subgroup $N=G'G_1^{r_1}\cdots G_n^{r_n}$ is actually equal to $G'$ by taking $G_i$ finite abelian and $r_i=\left|G_i\right|$.

+Let $A$ be the Bass-Serre tree of $G$ corresponding to a star-shaped tree of groups $\mathbb{X}$ with $n$ vertices labelled by $G_1,\dots,G_n$, all linked to a common vertex $v_0$ with trivial stabiliser (see Figure \ref{fig_rev_ab}).
+The quotient graph $G'\backslash A$ can be seen as a characteristic abelian covering of $\mathbb{X}$.

+It is worthwhile thinking for a moment about the geometry of $\hat{X}=G'\backslash A$.
+Indeed, Bridson and Vogtmann's construction in \cite{bv} is done from the topological viewpoint, and it was this viewpoint that gave us the intuition to generalise their method --- even though our proofs are ultimately written in purely algebraic terms.